elegant-scipy/elegant-scipy/markdown/ch1.markdown

 Finally we need to normalize by the library size, the total number of counts for that column.
-Remember that we have already calculated N with:
+Remember that we have already calculated $N$ with:

 ```
 N = counts.sum(axis=0) # sum each column to get total reads per sample